BlueQuartzSoftware/NXSuperbuild/docs/Making_an_SDK_Linux.md

     git clone https://github.com/bluequartzsoftware/DREAM3DSuperbuild
     cd DREAM3Superbuild
     mkdir Debug && cd Debug
-    cmake -DDREAM3D_SDK=/opt/DREAM3D_SDK -DCMAKE_BUILD_TYPE=Debug ../
+    cmake -DNX_SDK=/opt/NX_SDK -DCMAKE_BUILD_TYPE=Debug ../

 ...
 Wait for Qt to download and install... **PLEASE DO NOT ADJUST THE INSTALLATION LOCATION OF Qt5**.
-We depend on it being placed in the DREAM3D_SDK
+We depend on it being placed in the NX_SDK

     make -j or ninja